ASP.NET Core Out Of Process Hosting in Detail

 - And an external web server which can be IIS, Apache, and Nginx.

-The most important point that you need to keep in mind is depending on how you are running your application with OutOfProcess hosting model, the external web server may or may not be used.
+The most important point that you need to keep in mind is depending on how you are running your application with the OutOfProcess hosting model, the external web server may or may not be used.

-As we already discussed that the Kestrel web server is a cross-platform web server which is already embedded with your ASP.NET Core application.
+As we already discussed that the Kestrel web server is a cross-platform web server that is already embedded with your ASP.NET Core application.
 So if you are using the Out of Process Hosting model for your asp.net core application, then the Kestrel web server can be used in one of the following ways.

 We can use the Kestrel Web Server as the internet-facing web server which will directly process the incoming HTTP requests.
 In this scenario, only the Kestrel Server is used and the other one i.e. external web server is not going to be used.
 So when we run the application using the .NET core CLI then Kestrel is the only web server that is going to be used to handle and process the incoming HTTP request as shown in the below image.